Dr Richard Dune

 Many healthcare professionals experience physical or verbal abuse from the individuals they care for, as well as from their relatives or members of the public.
 Employers must implement measures to prevent conflicts and violence in the workplace, including offering training on complaints handling and conflict resolution.

-Delivering safe and effective care
+Ensuring the delivery of safe and effective care

 Delivering safe and effective care requires organisations to establish processes and guidelines tailored to their specific services.
 Some guidance may apply to all staff members, such as infection prevention and control and hand hygiene.
 In contrast, others may be specific to certain roles or the people receiving services, such as child protection or people moving and handling.